On this page you can complete a short form to register your interest in our Skin Camouflage Service and find out what other options are available.

 The video guides on this page will help you to apply skin camouflage cream or makeup at home.
 Denise, one of our skin camouflage practitioners, talks you through how to prepare your skin and the best techniques to apply and set the products.

 Although our skin camouflage clinics have reopened following the coronavirus (COVID-19) pandemic, there is a significant waiting list for appointments in some parts of England.
 These videos can help you make the most of your makeup while you wait for an appointment.
 They can also help you brush up your skills if you have had an appointment before.
+If you’d like to register your interest in a free Skin Camouflage Service appointment with one of our trained practitioners, please fill in the form on our dedicated page.

 Denise explains how to prepare your skin before using camouflage cream or makeup.
 This includes how long to wait after putting on sunscreen and tips on moisturising.